New Journey to the West: Season 1

 New Journey to the West production crew and members make their first official appearance through a press conference held at 63 Convention Center on the afternoon of 1 September 2015.
 The press conference go live on Tuesday at 2 p.m. on Naver and V app at the same time.

 The show also streamed exclusively on Tencent's QQ.com in China, simultaneously with its run on South Korean portal website Naver.
 Seo Jang-Ho, the head of international sales and acquisitions at CJ E&M, said, "We are excited to introduce New Journey to the West to Chinese viewers through Tencent, one of the largest online platforms in the country.
 As the show is CJ E&M's highly anticipated digital content of the year, we hope for its successful reception in China."

 In the show press conference, Director Na said that there was no step-by-step casting process.
 "It all just happened very naturally when Lee Seung-gi mentioned going on a trip with the old members over a casual dinner," Na explained.
 "We then talked about filming it, but because it would lack completeness as a TV show, we decided to use the Internet platform."
 Na stated that they wanted to make a program that is new in every ways, including genre and format.
 Providing busy businessmen and students with short break in the midst of their hectic daily routines.
-The concept about five new clips at once time release, with each clip to be about ten minutes long, make those who can't afford the time to watch all of the clips in order can just randomly pick whatever looks good for them.
+The concept about five new clips at once time release, with each clip to be about ten minutes long, make those who cannot afford the time to watch all of the clips in order can just randomly pick whatever looks good for them.